Post ACL Reconstruction Protocol

 Week 1 -3

-1. After surgery, the incisions need to heal and the swelling needs to settle down.
+– After surgery, the incisions need to heal and the swelling needs to settle down.
 It’s important to limit activities as much as possible until pain and swelling start to improve.
 Ice and ice modalities are used liberally as well as elevation of extremity.
 The pace of the postop rehab has to be individualized.
+There is no “one size fits all”.

-2. Early ROM with the CPM machine will be started.
+– Early ROM with the CPM machine may be started.
+Many insurance companies are no longer covering CPM machines post-ACL.
+I continue to think them important after a patellar tendon graft, but not usually after a hamstring or allograft ACL reconstruction.
 Motion needs to get to 90 degrees at least by the end of the first week.
 Full extension exercises need to start.
 Prone hangs for extension.
-Heel slides are good.
+Seated or supine heel slides are good.
 Also knee extension with a roll towel under the ankle.

 heel slides

-3. Early quad work can begin.
+– Early quad work can begin.
 Start with quad sets (10 x 10 secs for 10 times a day).
 Electrical stimulation can be used to initiate contractions.
-Once quad sets good can advance to straight leg raises (SLR’s).
+Once quad sets are good, you can advance to straight leg raises (SLR’s).
+Again, full knee extension is necessary for this to work.

 SLR